 Service Dog Training

-ABP Service Dogs are trained to fulfill a specific function in the life of their owner.
-This function will be defined within a therapeutic treatment plan for psychiatric disorders, medical conditions, physical rehabilitation, or physical disability.
+These functions will be defined within a therapeutic treatment plan for psychiatric disorders, medical conditions, physical rehabilitation, and/or physical disability.

 Psychiatric Service Dogs

 Are trained to help their owner navigate treatment plans for a broad range of psychiatric disorders such as anxiety, depression, personality disorders, trauma history, and PTSD.
 Specifically psychiatric service dogs may help their owners to:

 - Recognize and respond to signs of anxiety or panic attack;

 - Recognize and respond to signs of depression;

 - Recognize and interrupt negative or harmful behavioral patterns;

 - Provide intimate companionship and foster engagement in the external world;

 - Build confidence, optimism, and a positive outlook;

 - Create social and community connections and build a support network;